-Dr. Ross Bartley is a native Kansan, who graduated from Abilene High School in Abilene, KS and then completed his B.S. in Microbiology at Kansas State University.
-While at K-State, Dr. Bartley gained a strong interest in podiatry after shadowing several local doctors, and after graduation, went on to attend Des Moines University College of Podiatric Medicine & Surgery in Des Moines, IA.
+Dr. Ross Bartley is a native Kansan.
+He attended and graduated from Abilene High School in Abilene, KS.
+Upon graduation, he completed his Bachelor of Science in Microbiology at Kansas State University in Manhatten, KS.
+While at K-State, Dr. Bartley gained a strong interest in podiatry after shadowing several local doctors, which lead him to to attend Des Moines University College of Podiatric Medicine & Surgery in Des Moines, IA.

 Dr. Bartley is excited to be living and practicing in Kansas City amongst family and friends, and only a short drive from the rest.
-Outside of the office, he loves spending time with his wife, Danna, and pursing his many interests and hobbies, including golf, running, hunting, fly fishing, camping, bass guitar, K-State sports and carpentry, as he is never one to turn away a good do-it-yourself home project.
+Outside of the office, he loves spending time with his wife, Danna, and their son Reid.
+Dr. Bartley also enjoys pursing his many interests and hobbies, including golf, running, hunting, fly fishing, camping, bass guitar, K-State sports and carpentry.
+Dr. Bartley is never one to turn away a good do-it-yourself home project.